mcjazzyfunky/js-widgets/README.md

     })

     return () => {
-      // update the "let" variable above so we do
+      // update the mutable (=> "let") variables above so we do
       // not need to "unwrap" the corresponding values
-      // all the time (especially in the lifecycle handling above) props = getProps()
+      // all the time (especially in the lifecycle callbacks above) props = getProps()
       count = getCount()